jaimeblair/Bio313/README.md

 ## Visualizing our Genome (and any contamination) w/ Blobtools
 blobtools manual: https://blobtools.readme.io/docs

 Blobtools is a tool to visualize our genome assembly.
-It is also useful for filtering read and assembly data sets. **There are three main inputs to the program: 1.)
-Contig file (the one we used for BLAST and BWA), 2.) a 'hits' file generated from BLAST, 3.)
-A SAM or BAM file.
+It is also useful for filtering read and assembly data sets. **There are three main inputs to the program: 1) Contig file (the one we used for BLAST and BWA), 2) a 'hits' file generated from BLAST, 3) A SAM or BAM file.
 The main output of the program are blobplots which plot the GC, coverage, taxonomy, and contigs lengths on a single graph.**

 The first step (blobtools create) in this short pipeline takes all of our input files and creates a lookup table that is used for plotting and constructing tables.
-This step does the brunt of the working, parsing the BLAST file to assign taxonomy to each of our sequences, and parsing the SAM file to calculate coverage information.
+This step does the brunt of the work, parsing the BLAST file to assign taxonomy to each of our sequences, and parsing the SAM file to calculate coverage information.

 After that is complete we will use 'blobtools view' to output all the data into a human readable table.
 Finally we will use 'blobtools plot' to construct the blobplot visuals.